A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Proposed Method

 \begin{A} There exists $\overline{B}\geq 0$ such that $\|B_j^k\|\leq\overline{B}$ for all iterations $k$ of Algorithm~\ref{algfree} and $j\in \mathcal{J}$. \end{A}

 \begin{A} For each $j\in \mathcal{J}$, there exist $L_j, M_j\in\R_{++}$ and $\beta_j\in (0,1]$ such that

 \end{A}

-In Remark \ref{f=s+r}, we present a specific situation in which Assumption~\ref{a2} is satisfied, thereby illustrating a concrete scenario in which this assumption is applicable. \begin{remark} If $f_j = s_j + r_j$, where $s_j$ has a continuously differentiable gradient that is $L_j$-Lipschitz and $r_j$ has a continuously differentiable gradient that is $M_j$-Hölder continuous with exponent $\beta_j$, we have that
+In Remark \ref{f=s+r}, we present a specific situation in which Assumption~\ref{a2} is satisfied, thereby illustrating a concrete scenario in which this assumption is applicable. \begin{remark} If $f_j = s_j + r_j$, where $s_j$ has a continuously differentiable gradient that is $L_j$-Lipschitz and $r_j$ has a continuously differentiable gradient that is $M_j$-H\"{o}lder continuous with exponent $\beta_j$, we have that

 and

 See, e.g., \cite[Lemma 1]{Yashtini2016}, which directly implies \eqref{sup.03}. \end{remark}

 \begin{A} For $L_j$ and $M_j$ given in Assumption~\ref{a2}, the following inequality holds for each $j \in \mathcal{J}$: